Intro

 Dynamic datasets operate with the context of a domain if set and default domain otherwise.

-Filters, roles and any other domain configuration will apply to the dynamic dataset.
+Filters, parameters and any other domain configuration will apply to the dynamic dataset.

 Materialization in Snowflake